programminghistorian/jekyll/lessons/working-with-web-pages.md

 ### Code Syncing

-To follow along with future lessons it is important that you have the right files and programs in your “programming-historian” directory.
-At the end of each lesson you can download the “programming-historian” zip file to make sure you have the correct code.
+To follow along with future lessons it is important that you have the right files and programs in your "programming-historian" directory.
+At the end of each lesson you can download the "programming-historian" zip file to make sure you have the correct code.

--   programming-historian ([zip][])
+-   programming-historian-1 ([zip][])

   [Old Bailey Online]: http://www.oldbaileyonline.org/
   [Downloading Multiple Records Using Query Strings]: ../lessons/downloading-multiple-records-using-query-strings